HUMANS ARE hardwired for negativity. Where we can see good, we almost always see bad. Nowhere is this truer than with self-perception.

 As far as they were concerned, the reality of their social awkwardness was fact, so they avoided social situations.

 But in almost all of these cases, if you asked anyone that’d met them, they’d say the reverse.
+And this is something these people never usually realize.
+There’s a good reason I get guys to confront this issue early on in the cirriculum of my Dating Course.

 Similarly, I’ve known people who had left their relationship for another person.
 To them, they realized that they just ‘couldn’t live with their partner anymore’ and were therefore left with no other option than to look elsewhere.
 The fact that their partner was the same as they’d been when they were happy never occurred to them.